Ilefrajhi/ilefrajhi/README.md

- ## Welcome to my GitHub repository!
-Feel free to fork 🍴, contribute 🚀, and make magic happen 🌟.
+ ## Welcome to my GitHub repository!.
- ## Happy coding! 💻
+ # Happy coding! 💻

  My name is Ilef i have a computer science degree, a cybersecurity enthusiast, and I like coding.